sherlocknow/dsiprojects/project_3/README.md

 ## Project 3: Web APIs & Classification - Vikas Kalia

 ## Problem Statement
-I work in the credit card industry and my marketing and legal team would like to review social media posts like Reddit site for current discussion on credit cards.
-However, many times the posts under r/CRedit subreddit are actually relevant to Credit Card business.
-So there is an opportunity to build a predictive model which is able to classify any new reddit posts in r/CreditCards and r/CRedit subreddits, that should belong to Credit Cards for marketing and legal teams to review.
+I work in the credit card industry and my marketing and legal team would like to review social media posts at reddit.com for current discussion on credit cards under r/CreditCards subreddit.
+However, many times the posts under r/CRedit subreddit are actually relevant to Credit Card business as well.
+So there is an opportunity to build a predictive model, which is able to classify any new reddit posts in r/CreditCards and r/CRedit subreddits, that provide a more comprehensive insights on what is  being talked about Credit Cards, for marketing and legal teams to review.

 ## Executive Summary
 Data science framework is leveraged to scrape the posts from two subriddits of reddit.com.
 Data is then cleaned, and transformed for exploratory data analysis.
 Word vectorizers are leveraged to engineer pots into word vectors.
 NPL classifier Naive Bayes as well as Logistic regression are used to build model on word vectors.
 Evaluation techniques like confusion matrix, K-fold cross validation, probability distribution and roc_auc curve are leveraged.
 Finally, accuracy and roc_auv scores are used as metric to determine the model which is best suited to classify Credit Card posts.